Brush up on your technique before hitting the powder.

 2) Feel that pain?
 Thigh burn?
 Let it go.
 Focus forward and on your breath.
 The less turning and stopping the better.
 In all likelihood, you’re holding your breath, which builds lactic acid up in your muscles.
 QUIT THAT and just give’r!

 3) Want better balance?
 FIRM, committed pole plant, STANDING TALL OVER your pole really works – let the skis bend and sway in the POW – you just need to DANCE!

-4) STEEP TERRAIN INTIMIDATING??
+4) STEEP TERRAIN INTIMIDATING?
 NOT quite making the turn shape you want?
 Can’t quite keep the groove the way you want to?
-POLE PLANT & PUNCH.
+Time to POLE PLANT & PUNCH.

-As your pole is going into the snow, Punch your opposite hand forward.
+As your pole goes into the snow, Punch your opposite hand forward.
 This keeps your upper body over your knees and in the middle of the skis.
-It works with all ages and I highly recommend it!
-WHEN I say punch, I mean PUNCH DOWNHILL towards the freshies!
-(And where your guide is waiting to show you the next stash!)

 5) Let them GO! (the skis, that is).
 It’s creative.
-Skiing is like painting on the snow with a paint brush.
-The brush is your ski and the snow pack is your paint.
-Leave your signature on your masterpiece every time you get on that snow.
+Skiing is like painting on the snow.
+The paintbrush is your ski and the snowpack is your paint.
+Leave your signature on your masterpiece every time.
 Let the skis SHOW YOU where they want to go.
 There are no rules here.